 The Great Lakes sees us crossing North of the border as we wave goodbye to the United States and venture out into the unknown pastures of Canada – nice, sunny, hot, exotic Canada… Okay, maybe not!
 Here lies the first major change within the new DLC, in Railway Empire: Mexico we got the ability to switch between night and day, The Great Lakes enables a new climate for us to ‘enjoy’.
 That’s right, within this scenario, and any other map in free-play which is up north, at any point you can be presented with a rather hectic snowstorm.

-The snow doesn’t only cover your whole map with beautiful white frozen water particles, it also slows down trains which aren’t well-equipped, disrupts your efficient lines by causing them to break more often, and even affects certain crops/cattle replenishment rates.
+The snow doesn’t only cover your whole map with beautiful white frozen water particles, it also slows down trains that aren’t well-equipped, disrupts your efficient lines by causing them to break more often, and even affects certain crops/cattle replenishment rates.
 Unlike the night and day mode, which you have to manually adjust, this new weather effect will occur at random and can/will catch you completely off guard.

 I don’t have time!